monsonite/MINT/README.md

 MINT was assembled using asm80.com, an online 8-bit assembler.
 It will generate an Intel Hex file that can be pasted into RAM at address $8000 using a serial terminal program.
 I use TeraTerm when working within the windows environment.

-Once the MINT code image is pasted into RAM you can run it using the Go command "G8100"
+Once the MINT code image is pasted into RAM you can run it using the Go command "G8000"

+On initialisation it will respond:

+MINT V1.0

+>
-On initialisation it will present a user prompt ">" followed by a CR and LF.
+The user prompt ">" is followed by a CR and LF.
 It is now ready to accept commands from the keyboard.
 MINT currently uses decimal numbers for calculations - a maximum integer of 65535.

 MINT has about 30 built in commands called primitives.
 They are mostly allocated to arithmetical and punctuation symbols.